sdondley/karabiner_json_generator/README.md

 mostly here to showcase the Complex Modifiers™️  Ruleset I developed and will expand on as time permits.

-The goal here is to have you download and install the Complex Modifiers™️  into your K-E configuration for your benefit.
+The primary goal here is to make it convenient for you to add a new set of modifiers to you configuration quickly and easily.
+You just download and install the Complex Modifiers™️  into your K-E configuration.
 Secondarily, If you want, feel free to use the json_generator.pl script to generate triggers for activating desired events using the complex modifiers.

 ### What's Inside
 * This README file